Share on facebook

 • Mitigates regulatory barriers to practicing interstate telemedicine.

-Ask your lawmakers to act to act to make telehealth flexibilities permanent and preserve patient access to this crucial resource!
+Ask your lawmakers to act to act to make telehealth flexibilities permanent by January 30, 2026 and preserve patient access to this crucial resource!

 The ACR’s Legislative Action Center will allow you to contact your members of Congress with just a few clicks.
 Take a moment to send your letter today!